k1LoW/deck/README.md

 ### `"layout":`

-It is possible to specify the page layout.
+Specifies the page layout.

-The layout name (e.g. `title-and-body`) is specified.
+Use layout names like `title-and-body`, `section`, etc.

 ```markdown
 <!-- {"layout": "title-and-body"} -->